Juvenile

 For those who cannot afford legal representation for their children, the Court will appoint an attorney.
 Please note that this attorney represents the child only and will not represent the parents or guardians.

-The objectives of the Delinquency Court are to:
+The objectives of the Juvenile Justice Court are to: